jit-it/jit/CONTRIBUTING.md

 Hi there!
-Welcome to htmg contributing!
+Welcome to jit contributing!